GodJiong/flutter_manager/README.md

-A useful command line tool for Dart, which support common flutter commands, built-in commands and custom command etc.
+A useful command line tool for Dart, which support flutter component management, built-in commands and custom command etc.

 ## Requirements